 The new R-32 heat pump EWYT-B- reflects Daikin will to lead the way again towards more sustainable and technologically advanced solutions.

 The EWYT-B- is the first heat pump in the Market – in this capacity range – to feature R-32.
 It provides the lowest combined levels of direct and indirect CO2 emissions.
-That is possible thanks to the low GWP R-32 refrigerant, which allowed to offer the best in class efficiency levels both in cooling and in heating modes, not only resulting in substantial savings for the user, but also ensuring minimized impact on the environment.
+That is possible thanks to the low GWP R-32 refrigerant, which allowed it to offer the best in class efficiency levels both in cooling and heating modes, not only resulting in substantial savings for the user but also ensuring minimized impact on the environment.

 Of course, all that was achieved through a meticulous work in terms of optimization of the components, which has led to important results both in terms of performances and combined CO2 emissions.